Justin-Insight/mymindteam.com/content/_index.md

         I’m just getting <span class="underline
         underline--primary">started</span>.
       body: >-
         We’ll make it easy for you.
-Fill out our short questionnaire to start your journey.
+Schedule an appointment to start your journey.
       service_points: |-
         * Comprehensive neurodivergent tests.